 - 1. Senior Management is defined as members of the Executive Committee identified as MRTs. - 2.
-Quantitative disclosures are calculated in accordance with the EBA guidelines on the Remuneration Benchmarking Exercise. - No variable remuneration was awarded to MRTs during 2021 other than severance payments under the Bank's voluntary severance scheme.
+Quantitative disclosures are calculated in accordance with the EBA guidelines on the Remuneration Benchmarking Exercise. - 3.
+No variable remuneration was awarded to MRTs during 2022 other than severance payments under the Bank's voluntary severance scheme.
 Severance payments are deemed to be variable for regulatory purposes only but are not performance related payments. - 4.
-One MRT classified as Other Senior Management was in receipt of a severance payment in 2021.
-This amount has been included in Other Identified Staff figures to ensure no possible identification of an individual's remuneration. - 5.
+One MRT classified as Other Indentified Staff was in receipt of a severance payment in 2022. - 5.
 All remuneration is paid fully in cash which is not subject to deferral.